RAF-Lincolnshire.info - the home of Royal Air Force and airfield history in Lincolnshire, including allied and other air services.

 Closed: 1947

 Rauceby Hospital had been a lunatic asylum since 1902.
-As the scale of the wartime RAF in Lincolnshire became evident, the RAF Hospital Nocton Hall which had been built to accompany the RAF Hospital at Cranwell was not deemed to be large enough for the task, and Rauceby Hospital was acquired, opening in 1940.
-The exsting inmates were dispersed.
+As the scale of the wartime RAF in Lincolnshire became evident, the RAF Hospital Nocton Hall which had been built to accompany the RAF Hospital at Cranwell was not deemed to be large enough for the task, and Kesteven Mental Hospital as Rauceby was acquired, opening in 1940.
+The existing inmates were dispersed.

 Known formally as No 4 RAF Hospital Rauceby, the hospital acted in many ways as a satellite to the Cranwell unit,with 1000 beds, focussing through its Crash and Burns unit on supporting aircrew injured on operations.
 Most famously the pioneering plastic surgeon Archibald McIndoe was part of this team, many of his early patients forming a drinking club known as the 'Guinea Pig Club'.